 Vanguard: In Summary

-However, if you are looking for a broker with more asset types, better educational resources and a strong customer support system with a dedicated account manager that is with you through thick and thin then we highly recommend that you try out the Capital.com platform as most of our readers have found it quite insightful and helpful and we hope you will enjoy it too.
+However, if you are looking for a broker with more asset types, better educational resources and a strong customer support system with a dedicated account manager that is with you through thick and thin then we highly recommend that you try out the Capital.com platform as most of our readers have found it quite insightful and helpful and we hope you will enjoy it too as a comprehensive brokerage platform.